This post may contain affiliate links. Please read my affiliate policy.

 If the sugar is a little much for you (even though it’s 100% natural!), swap half of the banana for a quarter of an avocado.
 You’ll still get the dream cream texture, but not as much sugar in this healthy Orange Julius smoothie.

-• When blending this orange smoothie, blend it twice to help your blender chop up the spinach as much as possible.
+- When blending this orange smoothie, blend it twice to help your blender chop up the spinach as much as possible.
+If you don’t have a high-speed blender getting one of these blenders for smoothies is a game changer.

-• Adding ice cubes to the glass when you pour out the smoothie will cool down the beverage if using all fresh ingredients.
+- Adding ice cubes to the glass when you pour out the smoothie will cool down the beverage if using all fresh ingredients.
+You can also pre-prep your smoothies in my frozen meal prep smoothie packs to save time.

 When is the perfect time to drink a smoothie?